custora/fastest-csv/README.md

 # FastestCSV

-Fastest CSV class for MRI Ruby and JRuby.
+Fastest CSV class for MRI Ruby.
 Faster than faster_csv and fasterer-csv.
+On par with csvscan, but supports any delimiter and fast ((buffered) writing of CSVs.

-Uses native C code to parse CSV lines in MRI Ruby and Java in JRuby.
+Uses native C code to parse CSV lines in MRI Ruby.

 Supports standard CSV according to RFC4180.
 Not the so-called "csv" from Excel.

 The interface is a subset of the CSV interface in Ruby 1.9.3.
-The options parameter is not supported.
+The options parameter only accepts col_sep and write_buffer_lines.

 Originally developed to parse large CSV log files from PowerMTA.
+Extended to parse large log files at Custora (that were not always comma delimited)

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'fastest-csv'
+    gem 'fastest-csv', git: 'git://github.com/pospischil/fastest-csv.git'

 And then execute: